elakshi16/cs124/design.md

 <br>
 **Alternative Designs** <br>
 Some alternative designs we considered were different labels of components and different designs of buttons.
 We ended up going with our final design due to other hurdles we encountered while building this checklist.
+We also considered only adding the "Delete Completed" button to the "ALL" tab, but we decided against this due to the reasons discussed above.

 **User Testing** <br>
 We did not do any outright user testing, but we did consider our own relationship with this checklist and what we might